JinghaoLu/MIN1PIPE/README.md

 - **`Semi-auto options`**: we also provide semi-auto options, including
   - Automated manual seeds selection module: for users who want to manually select seeds of neuron ROIs that will result in **ZERO** false positives
   - Post-process exclusion of "bad" neural components
-- **`RNN-LSTM classifier training module`**: we provide a module of Recursive Neural Network (RNN) with Long-short Term Memory (LSTM) structure fully implemented in Matlab that users can train their specific calcium-dynamical classifier.
+- **`RNN-LSTM classifier training module`**: we provide a module of Recursive Neural Network (RNN) with Long-short Term Memory (LSTM) structure fully implemented in Matlab with which the users can train their specific calcium-dynamical classifier.

 ## Dependencies
 This Matlab implementation has the following dependencies (included under [`utilities`](./utilities)):